 The Leadtime OpenClaw plugin is a ready-made wrapper for self-hosted agent sessions.
-Install it into an existing OpenClaw gateway when you want people to assign or mention a Leadtime bot on a task and have OpenClaw do the work.
+Install it into an existing OpenClaw gateway when you want people to assign or mention a Leadtime agent on a task and have OpenClaw do the work.

 Receives signed task-session webhooks from Leadtime.